spaceexpanse/metaverse/OVP/D3D9Client/README.txt

 * If the compilation of the D3D9 client was successful, it has created a plugin in Modules/Plugin/D3D9Client.dll.

-* Run the "no-graphics" version of orbiter (orbiter_ng) and activate the D3D9Client plugin from the Modules tab.
+* Run the "no-graphics" version of spacexpanse (spacexpanse_ng) and activate the D3D9Client plugin from the Modules tab.

 * You should now get a video tab in the Launchpad dialog.
 Configure your